mourendxu/TD-OpenCV3TOP/README.md

 Please check Greg Finger's demo Touchdesigner project to see how to use this C++ TOP.
 AGAIN, you WILL NEED a Commercial or Pro license if you are working with the Stable branch of Touchdesigner.

 ## Additional Notes
-I have exposed most of the parameters of the detectMulti call as custom parameters.
+We have exposed most of the parameters of the detectMulti call as custom parameters.
 Min and Max search sizes have been expressed as a ratio in relation to the input height.
 You can drop an Info CHOP down to see the exact size of each in pixels.